sassembla/A-npanRemote/README.md

 # A-npanRemote
 ARKit parameter streaming kit for Unity.
 enable to receive ARKit parameter from iOS device to Unity Editor easily.

-## example usage
+## example(ARKitFaceTracking) usage

 1. add https://github.com/statianzo/Fleck src folder into Assets/A-npanRemote/A-npanRemote/Editor.
-1. build iOS project then install app into your iOS device.
+1. build iOS project and install it into your iOS device.
-1. play ARFaceTrackingSample/ARFaceTrackingSampleScene.unity scene in Unity Editor
+1. play __Assets/ARFaceTrackingSample/ARFaceTrackingSampleScene.unity__ scene in Unity Editor
-1. play iOS app on device. then input PC's IP such as 192.168.1.11 into iOS app's input field and hit Connect button. so now you can receive Face tracking data on your Unity Editor.
+1. play iOS app on device. then input PC's IP such as 192.168.1.11 into input field and hit Connect button.

+so now you can receive Face tracking data on your Unity Editor from the iOS device.

 ## installation